metaodi/osmapi/README.md

 1. Adapt the version number in `osmapi/__init__.py`
 1. Update the CHANGELOG with the version
 1. Re-build the documentation (`make docs`)
-1. Create a pull request to merge develop into master (make sure the tests pass!)
+1. Create a [pull request to merge develop into main](https://github.com/metaodi/osmapi/compare/main...develop) (make sure the tests pass!)
-1. Create a [new release/tag on GitHub](https://github.com/metaodi/osmapi/releases) (on the master branch)
+1. Create a [new release/tag on GitHub](https://github.com/metaodi/osmapi/releases) (on the main branch)
 1. The [publication on PyPI](https://pypi.python.org/pypi/osmapi) happens via [GitHub Actions](https://github.com/metaodi/osmapi/actions/workflows/publish_python.yml) on every tagged commit

 ## Attribution